xHak2215/admin_bot/README.md

 /me - your reputation and message count.<br>

-/ban - ban (block) a user with reason preserved, example: `/бан for @username reason:reason`.<br>
+/ban - ban (block) a user with reason preserved

-/myte - mute (temporary restriction from sending messages) a user with reason and time, example: `/мут for @username time: 1 hours reason:reason`.<br>
+/myte - mute (temporary restriction from sending messages) a user with reason and time

 /admin_command - administrator commands.<br>